sueszli/notionSnapshot/README.md

 /_/ |_/\____/\__/_/\____/_/ /_/   /____/_/ /_/\__,_/ .___/____/_/ /_/\____/\__/
                                                     /_/

-get pretty lookalikes of your pages through web-scraping.
+get pretty lookalikes of your pages through web-scraping
 ```

 <br>